Mock object: Technical details

 Mock objects have the same interface as the real objects they mimic, allowing a client object to remain unaware of whether it is using a real object or a mock object.
-Many available mock object frameworks allow the programmer to specify which, and in what order, methods will be invoked on a mock object and what parameters will be passed to them, as well as what values will be returned.
+Many available mock object frameworks allow the programmer to specify which methods will be invoked on a mock object, in what order, what parameters will be passed to them, and what values will be returned.
 Thus, the behavior of a complex object such as a network socket can be mimicked by a mock object, allowing the programmer to discover whether the object being tested responds appropriately to the wide variety of states such mock objects may be in.

-Mocks, fakes, and stubs
+Mocks, fakes or stubs

-Classification between mocks, fakes, and stubs is highly inconsistent across the literature.
-Consistent among the literature, though, is that they all represent a production object in a testing environment by exposing the same interface.
+The definitions of mock, fake and stub are not consistent across the literature.
+Nonetheless, all represent a production object in a testing environment by exposing the same interface.

-Which out of mock, fake, or stub is the simplest is inconsistent, but the simplest always returns pre-arranged responses (as in a method stub).
-On the other side of the spectrum, the most complex object will fully simulate a production object with complete logic, exceptions, etc. Whether or not any of the mock, fake, or stub trio fits such a definition is, again, inconsistent across the literature.
+Regardless of name, the simplest form returns pre-arranged responses (as in a method stub) and the most complex form imitates a production object's complete logic.

-For example, a mock, fake, or stub method implementation between the two ends of the complexity spectrum might contain assertions to examine the context of each call.
+Such a test object might contain assertions to examine the context of each call.
 For example, a mock object might assert the order in which its methods are called, or assert consistency of data across method calls.

 In the book The Art of Unit Testing mocks are described as a fake object that helps decide whether a test failed or passed by verifying whether an interaction with an object occurred.
 Everything else is defined as a stub.
 In that book, fakes are anything that is not real, which, based on their usage, can be either stubs or mocks.

 Setting expectations

 Consider an example where an authorization subsystem has been mocked.
 The mock object implements an isUserAllowed(task : Task) : boolean method to match that in the real authorization class.
 Many advantages follow if it also exposes an isAllowed : boolean property, which is not present in the real class.
 This allows test code to easily set the expectation that a user will, or will not, be granted permission in the next call and therefore to readily test the behavior of the rest of the system in either case.

-Similarly, mock-only settings could ensure that subsequent calls to the sub-system will cause it to throw an exception, hang without responding, or return null etc. Thus it is possible to develop and test client behaviors for realistic fault conditions in back-end sub-systems as well as for their expected responses.
+Similarly, mock-only settings could ensure that subsequent calls to the sub-system will cause it to throw an exception, hang without responding, or return null etc. Thus, it is possible to develop and test client behaviors for realistic fault conditions in back-end sub-systems, as well as for their expected responses.
 Without such a simple and flexible mock system, testing each of these situations may be too laborious for them to be given proper consideration.